developer-portal/content/tools/eclipse/about.md

 description: Full featured development environment for various programming languages integrating with plethora of different tools to make development process as integrated as possible
 ---

-# What is Eclipse
+# What is Eclipseasdfasdfasfdasd

 [Eclipse](https://www.eclipse.org/ide/) is a full featured, multi language IDE aiding developers in every step of software development lifecycle.
-Starting new project, working on established project with complex structure, monitoring and performance optimizing application, writing documentation, interacting with issue tracking systems or CI all from inside Eclipse IDE.
+Starting new project, working on established project with complex structure, monitoring and performance optimizing application, writing documentation, interacting with issue t

-## Installing Eclipse on Fedora
+## Installing

 On Fedora install the eclipse package: